racerretrocoder/Flightgear-F-22A-Raptor/README.md

 # F-22 Raptor for FlightGear

 ![image](/pic.png)

+# New FDM coming very soon
+This new fdm was made by an advanced FDM maker

 # To install,
 Download the zip, open the zip and rename the aircraft folder to F-22 (notice the Capital F) Then drag that to C:\Program Files\FlightGear 2020.3\data\Aircraft Or the directory your installed aircrafts are